 Templates and Stencils

-When it comes to repeating patterns, creating a template or a stencil a head of time is a huge time saver.
+When it comes to repeating patterns, creating a template or a stencil ahead of time is a huge time saver.
 I love my silhouette machine for designing and creating templates.
-This is the method I used to get the shark teeth wall pattern laid out evenly.
+This is the method I used to get the shark teeth wall pattern laid out on my older son’s room.

 Years ago before cutting machines like the Silhouette were around, I cut my own stencils with a stencil cutting heat pen or exacto knife and a sheet of plastic.
 I’m grateful for modern technology!